1st Year

 Some parents like to swing babies around, lift them high in the air, bounce them high and low, and tickle and chase them.
 Babies enjoy this.
 But keep it safe!

 Never shake a baby!
 This can lead to blindness, brain damage, or death.
 Never jerk a baby’s arm.
 The joints could easily be dislocated.
-Hold him under the arms by his chest instead.
+Hold them under the arms by their chest instead.
 Don’t throw your baby in the air.
-Instead, lift Roughhousing with Your Baby him over your head without letting go.
+Instead, lift them over your head without letting go.

 Some fun and safe ways to play with your baby include:

-• Holding him so he flies like an airplane
+- Holding them so they fly like an airplane